|

 is larger and measures

-onset scoliosis like mine can cause larger curves than more common adolescent
+mine can cause larger curves than more common adolescent scoliosis because

-scoliosis because unbalanced growth of the spine lasts longer.
-Usually the curvature
+unbalanced growth of the spine lasts longer.
+Usually the curvature progresses

 untreated, juvenile scoliosis can cause serious

-onset scoliosis, for comparison, causes little physical impairment other than
+late onset scoliosis, for comparison, causes little physical impairment other

 |